• Intercultural Management LB10015-3001 09.01.2023-05.03.2023 3 cr (LBNS22) +-

 H-5

-Assessment criteria
+Assessment methods and criteria

 The student is familiar with the theoretical aspects of intercultural management and has proven his/her knowledge in the exam.
 The student has been active during the class discussions and workshops and has been able to demonstrate his/her ability to apply theoretical knowledge into case studies and simulations.